TriticeaeToolbox/breedbase.R/README.md

 These can be added manually as parameters or geocoded using the [DataScienceToolkit](http://www.datasciencetoolkit.org/) API.

+Additionally, Locations are required to have a NOAA Station ID, which is used to get historical weather records.
+The `lookupNOAAStationId` function can be used to lookup a weather station close to the Location.

 - Add location information directly as parameters, if it is already known

 ```R